Once you have created a new insurance policy on a patient’s profile, you can start insuring that patient’s visit(s).

 The provider has now treated Victoria and is ready to check her out.

-Let’s say in this example, we add a billing code with an assigned rate of $65.
-This will override the $50 treatment price, and Jane will bill the patient $65 instead.
+You’ll remember that the base cost of Victoria’s Treatment is $60.
+If we then add a CPT code with an assigned rate of $100, this will override the $60 treatment price, and Jane will bill the patient $100 instead.

-Once the diagnosis codes have been added to the appointment, the provider can either generate a superbill if Victoria is a Cash patient, or move on to add a claim to the visit if Victoria has coverage.
+Once all the necessary Billing codes have been added to the appointment, the provider can either generate a superbill if Victoria is a Cash patient or move on to add a claim to the visit if Victoria has coverage.

-For more info on generating superbills in Jane, please have a look at out Creating Superbills guide.
+For more info on generating superbills in Jane, please have a look at our guide to Creating Superbills.

 Need to book in a patient for a subsequent visit where all (or most) of the Insurance Info will be the same?